XHMM/my-config-files/README.md

    }
    ```

-5. you need to have a `tsconfig.json` file for some rules to work, by default, it will search `tsconfig.json` in the same level with node_modules, if you want to change it, change your `.eslintrc` as below :
+5. because some rules need work with `tsconfig.json`  and by default file in the same level with `node_modules` are used, if you want to change the default path, edit your `.eslintrc` like below :

    ```json
        {